-Federal Reserve to lend up to $300B to businesses, cities amid coronavirus pandemic
+Fed to buy as much government debt as needed to aid economy in coronavirus outbreak

-WASHINGTON (AP) — In a series of sweeping steps, the U.S. Federal Reserve will lend to small and large businesses and local governments as well as extend its bond buying programs.
+WASHINGTON (AP) — In its boldest effort to protect the U.S. economy from the coronavirus, the Federal Reserve says it will buy as much government debt as it deems necessary and will also begin lending to small and large businesses and local governments to help them weather the crisis.

 Federal Reserve Chair Jerome Powell speaks during a news conference, Tuesday, March 3, 2020, to discuss an announcement from the Federal Open Market Committee, in Washington.
 (Source: AP Photo/Jacquelyn Martin/AP)

-The announcement Monday is part of the Fed's ongoing efforts to support the flow of credit through an economy ravaged by the viral outbreak.
+The Fed's announcement Monday removes any dollar limits from its plans to support the flow of credit through an economy that has been ravaged by the viral outbreak.
+The central bank's all-out effort has now gone beyond even the extraordinary drive it made to rescue the economy from the 2008 financial crisis.

+"The coronavirus pandemic is causing tremendous hardship across the United States and around the world," the Fed said in a statement.
+“Our nation’s first priority is to care for those afflicted and to limit the further spread of the virus.
+While great uncertainty remains, it has become clear that our economy will face severe disruptions.
+Aggressive efforts must be taken across the public and private sectors to limit the losses to jobs and incomes and to promote a swift recovery once the disruptions abate.”

+Markets reversed sharply after the announcement.
+Dow Jones futures swung more than 1,000 points from about 500 down to a rise of roughly 500.
+The yield on the 10-year Treasury bond also fell, a sign that more investors are willing to purchase the securities.

-The Fed said it will set up three new lending facilities that will provide up to $300 billion by purchasing corporate bonds, buying a wider range of municipal bonds, and purchasing asset-backed securities.
+The Fed also said it will set up three new lending facilities that will provide up to $300 billion by purchasing corporate bonds, buying a wider range of municipal bonds, and purchasing asset-backed securities.

 It also says it will buy an unlimited amount of Treasury bonds and mortgage-backed securities in an effort hold down interest rates and ensure those markets function smoothly.